imixs/imixs-cloud/README.md

 After the basic setup, run the  _kubeadm_  tool to setup your kubernetes master node:

-	$ sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=[NODE_IP_ADDRESS]
+	$ sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address={NODE_IP_ADDRESS}

-Replace [NODE\_IP\_ADDRESS] with your servers public IP address.
+Replace {NODE\_IP\_ADDRESS} with your servers IP address.
+For a HA cluster you need also to specify the --control-plane-endpoint (see the [setup guide](./doc/SETUP.md) for details)

 At the end the init command will give a install guide how to install the commandline tool 'kubectl' on your host.

 Now deploy a cluster network, this is needed for the internal communication between your cluster nodes.